-MESA: PCLinuxOS' Mesa is using dynamic llvm libraries, and since my llvm-clang package uses static libraries (as recommended by llvm's authors themselves), I'm providing here a recompiled set of mesa package, linked against the llvm's static libraries (this also entitles you to update llvm/clang at any time without having to worry about recompiling Mesa !).
+MESA: PCLinuxOS' Mesa is using dynamic llvm libraries, and since my llvm-clang package uses static libraries (as recommended by llvm's authors themselves), I'm providing here a recompiled set of mesa package, linked against the llvm's static libraries (this also entitles you to update llvm/clang at any time, or even uninstall it completely, without having to worry about recompiling Mesa !).

 SAWFISH: a very nice and fully customizable window manager, which will happily replace the dumb ones provided with the Gnome/Mate or KDE desktop environments...
 It's alas missing from PCLinuxOS and its associated libraries (librep, rep-gtk), while present, are also quite old in PCLinuxOS' repository.
 I'm providing them all in this repository.

 NOTE: in order to run Sawfish happily with Mate, use dconf-editor to change the org/mate/desktop/session/required-components/windowmanager key value to "sawfish", then place both the sawfish.desktop and mate-panel.desktop files into your ~/.local/share/applications/ directory; they will ensure that sawfish gets started one second after Mate, and that the mate-panel will be started one second after sawfish: a different order or the removal of the initial 1 second delay may cause the mate-panel to malfunction such as not showing when setup for auto-hiding, or having immovable buttons (via drag and drop) in the windows list applet.
 The sawfish.desktop file also ensures that sawfish signals itself to Mate as the window manager and that it would get auto-restarted if accidentally killed/crashed.